-Smithtown Seafood is one of Lexington’s newest farm-to-table restaurants, located in the Bread Box on West Sixth Street.
+Smithtown Seafood is a farm-to-table restaurant located in the Bread Box on West Sixth Street.
 We make everything on the menu from scratch, and whenever possible, with locally raised ingredients.

 Our menu is both familiar and creative, emphasizing local foods and old-fashioned Kentucky recipes in dishes such as Beer Cheese with West Sixth Smithtown Porter and wild-caught fried catfish, flavor-packed burgers, salads and ethnic seafood dishes such as fish tacos and Tilapia Singapore, vegetarian specialties and much more.